Secret Service head says RNC security plans not final as protesters allege free speech restrictions

 Milwaukee Police Chief Jeffrey Norman said officers were ready for the RNC and will get help from law enforcement agencies in other cities and the National Guard if needed.

-“This particular event is nothing different than any other event that’s gone on in the city of Milwaukee,” he said.
+“This particular event, to us, is nothing different than any other event that’s gone on in the city of Milwaukee,” he said.